sasha7/notes-app/README.md

 # install the repo with npm
 npm install

+# run setup.js to setup initial environment in .env file
+npm run setup

 # start the server

 npm start

+# or start the server in watch mode using nodemon

+npm run watch

 ```
 go to [http://0.0.0.0:3000](http://0.0.0.0:3000) or [http://localhost:3000](http://localhost:3000) in your browser